About Us

 Soraya Abdulatief holds a Postgraduate Diploma in Language and Literacy studies from the University of Cape Town and a Masters Degree in English Literature from the University of the Western Cape.
 She has lectured English Communication at a university of technology.
 She worked as an online editor and technical writer.
 Her PhD research is on teaching critical literacy and academic literacy practices to Postgraduate Certificate in Education students training to be Senior and FET phase science teachers.
 Other research interests include multimodalities, using technology in education and debates around race, gender, language and literacy.

-Xolisa Guzula
+Dr Xolisa Guzula

 Catherine Kell